The Inheritance Nobody Talks About — Intentional LLC

 Children raised in households where wealth is the primary organizing principle absorb a curriculum nobody wrote intentionally.
 They learn that performance is the currency of approval.
 That worth is measured externally.
 That the family's status is something to protect, maintain, and ultimately become.
 Not through any single lesson.
 Through the environment itself.

-Clinical psychologist Madeline Levine documented this in her landmark book The Price of Privilege, finding that teenagers from affluent families experience epidemic rates of depression, substance abuse, and anxiety disorders at rates higher than any other socioeconomic group of American adolescents.
+Clinical psychologist Madeline Levine documented this in her landmark book The Price of Privilege, finding that teenagers from affluent families experience epidemic rates of depression, substance abuse, and anxiety disorders — at rates higher than any other socioeconomic group of American adolescents.
 Her central finding: many of these teens, despite their achievement and apparent confidence, had no authentic sense of self.
-They felt empty.
 Levine identified two key drivers: achievement pressure and emotional isolation from parents.
-In affluent households, external accomplishments become more important than happiness or human agency.

 What is missing is a self that was built apart from the family's wealth narrative.
 The same thing Alex Murdaugh never had, just quieter in its absence.